salillakra/salillakra/README.md

 ## Current Projects 🚀

-Check out what I'm currently tinkering with:

-1. [Project One](link-to-project-one): Description of Project One
-2. [Project Two](link-to-project-two): Description of Project Two
+Right now, I'm focusing on my JEE exams and enjoying the exam season to the fullest! 📚✏️

+Join me in this intense yet rewarding journey as I prepare for the ultimate challenge! 💪

 ## Let's Connect! 🌐

 Got coding questions, memes, or existential ponderings?
-Reach out to me on [Twitter](https://twitter.com/YourTwitterHandle) or [LinkedIn](https://linkedin.com/in/YourLinkedInProfile).
+Reach out to me on [Instagram](https://instagram.com/salillakra) or [Email me](mailto:salillakra@skiff.com).
 Let's chat over coffee (or code)!

 Remember, life's too short to write boring code.
 Let's make magic happen! ✨